-The Company experiences competition with respect to all areas of its business.
-The Company competes primarily on the basis of the accuracy, performance and reliability of its products, the ability of its products to function in severe environments, such as encountered in space or other remote locations, prompt and responsive contract performance, and the Company's technical competence and price.
+The Company experiences competition in all areas of its business.
+The Company competes primarily on the basis of the accuracy, performance and reliability of its products; the ability of its products to function under severe conditions, such as in space or other extreme hostile environments; prompt and responsive contract performance; technical competence and price.
 The Company has a unique and broad product line which includes all three frequency standards - quartz, rubidium, and cesium.
+Because of the very high precision of certain of its components, the Company has few competitors.
+For lower precision components there is significant competition from a number of suppliers.

-In recent years, the Company has successfully outsourced certain component manufacturing processes to third parties as well as to joint venture partners and more recently to its wholly-owned subsidiary in Tianjin, China.
+In recent years, the Company has successfully outsourced certain component manufacturing processes to third parties as well as to joint venture partners and more recently to its wholly-owned subsidiary, FEI-Asia in Tianjin, China and to its relationship with Morion, Inc. in which the Company is a minority shareholder.
 The Company expects this outsourcing to enhance its competitive position on cost while maintaining its high quality standards.
-The Company believes its ability to obtain raw materials, manufacture finished products, integrate them into systems and sub-systems, and to interface these systems with end-user applications provides the Company with a competitive advantage.
+The Company believes its ability to obtain raw materials, manufacture finished products, integrate them into systems and sub-systems, and interface these systems with end-user applications provides a strong competitive advantage.